sort - phpMan

 from the first nonblank character of the field.

-'+POS1 [-POS2]' for specifying sort keys.
-The obsolete sequence 'sort
+traditional origin-zero syntax '+POS1 [-POS2]' for specifying sort keys.

-This obsolete behavior can be enabled or disabled with the
+This traditional behavior can be controlled with the

 '_POSIX2_VERSION' environment variable (*note Standards conformance::);